fewlinesco/error-codes-generator/README.md

 # error-codes-generator

-A small CLI to generate unique error codes for fewlines project
+A small CLI to generate unique error codes for Fewlines projects